huan-qiu/phaser-scroll-helper/README.md

        // scroll default to vertical direction, uncomment the next line if you want to scroll horizontally
        // direction: 'horizontal',
        game: window.game, // or your game reference
-       newWorldBoundsInfoArr: [0, 0, 640, 2160], // [x, y, width, height] an array that reset the World bounds.
+       newWorldBounds: [0, 0, 640, 2160], // Array, [x, y, width, height], to resets the World bounds.
 In this case, it specifies the scrollable bounds.
 Usually the width and height are determined by the widest and highest object you want to display.
      })

      ```